LambdaSharp/LambdaSharpTool/Docs/Module-Var-Secret.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Variables - Secret Definition
+# LambdaSharp Module - Encrypted Secret Variable

-> TODO: description
+The secret variable is used to pass in a pre-encrypted secret value.
+Using secret variables is useful during rapid prototyping.
+However, secret values are not portable between AWS regions or accounts.
+Therefore it is advisable to pass in secrets using [input parameters](Module-Input.md) instead.

 __Topics__
 * [Syntax](#syntax)